ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 filter selector iterates over the array or object.

 A singular path by itself in a Boolean context is an existence test which yields true if the path selects a node and yields false if the path does not select a node.
-To be more specific about the actual value of a node selected by a path, explicit comparisons are necessary.
 This existence test — as an exception to the general rule — also works with nodes with structured values.
+To make use of the JSON value of a node selected by a path, explicit comparisons are necessary.

 When a path resulting in an empty nodelist appears on either side of a comparison, the comparison yields true if and only if the comparison operator is `==`, `>=` or `<=` and the other side of the comparison is also a path